-Parameter Environmental Mitigation Measures Institution nal Responsibility Impacts Implementation Monitoring/Supervision Removal of Trees Trees have been identified within the vicinity of subproject alignments, which might be affected during the construction phase.
-After the finalization of the designs and layout of the project components, the trees within proposed construction areas will be marked; Trees within area required for construction will be felled after prior approval; Replacement of the tree shall be undertaken by LGED at the replacement ratio of two trees for every tree that is cut (i.e., 2:1 ratio); Indigenous/native species will be preferred in tree planting; Only trees that will require removal within the proposed construction areas of the sites will be cut; and For trees that will not be cut, take all precautions to protect them from any damage from construction activities.
-Contractor PMU, Divisional/Regional Office, PIU, PMSC Soil erosion and sediment mobilization Excavation during construction will generate loose soil which can be carried through surface run-off during a rainfall.
+Parameter Environmental Mitigation Measures Institutional Responsibility Impacts Implementation Monitoring/Supervision Soil erosion and sediment mobilization be felled according to a report/ letter (Appendix 12) by Bakerganj Pourashava to the PD of CTCRP stating that 13 roads of under three packages on the ground have no trees within in the crest width of the road.
+Trees that are on the road outside the crest width of the road will not need to be felled for road development.
+However, if unavoidable, necessary mitigation shall be implemented.
+Excavation during construction will generate loose soil which can be carried through surface run-off during a rainfall.
+Trees within area required for construction will be felled after prior approval; Replacement of the tree shall be undertaken by LGED at the replacement ratio of two trees for every tree that is cut (e.g., 2:1 ratio); No tree cutting should be done during bird nesting season Or, ensure that trees being cut have no active bird nests.
+Contractor should be able to spot active bird nests prior to any tree cutting attempt; Only trees that will require removal within the proposed construction areas of the sites will be cut; and For trees that will not be cut, take all precautions to protect them from any damage from construction activities.
 The Contractor shall plan his works to minimize surface excavation works during the rainy season where practicable.
-Contractor PMU, Divisional/Regional Office, PIU, PMSC
+Precautions to be taken at any time of year when rainstorms are likely, actions to be taken when a rainstorm is imminent or forecast, and actions to be taken during or after rainstorms shall be developed by the Contractor.
+The earthwork sites where exposed land surface is vulnerable to runoff shall be consolidated and/or covered.
+Contractor PMU, Division/Regional Office, PIU, PMSC

-Parameter Environmental Mitigation Measures Institutional Responsibility Impacts Implementation Monitoring/Supervision Channels, earth bunds, netting, tarpaulin and or sandbag barriers shall be used on site to manage surface water runoff and minimize erosion.
+Parameter Environmental Mitigation Measures Institutio nal Responsibility Impacts Implementation Monitoring/Supervision Channels, earth bunds, netting, tarpaulin and or sandbag barriers shall be used on site to manage surface water runoff and minimize erosion.
 The overall slope of the works areas and construction yards shall be kept to a minimum to reduce the erosive potential of surface water flows.
 Monitor groundwater quality that could exist close to the working areas to ensure compliance.
+Measures shall be implemented to avoid sediment mobilization into agricultural lands and damage to crops.